rishabhk965/RoadAccidentManagementSystem/README.md

 The main objective of this Accident Control Management System is to provide an efficient system to resolve the most common real world problems which is road accidents.<br>
 This system will provides an efficient solution of all possible way of road accidents like drowsy driver, drunk and drive, wrong lane e.t.c.<br>
-This system is also includes its negative aspect and try to resolve them.
+This system also includes its negative aspect and try to resolve them.

 # Accident Control Management System
 <b ><i>1.
 Cause of Road Accident</i></b><br>